CanPixel/website/README.md

 ## Overview

 This project is a personal portfolio and creative space for "Can Ur", a "Method Developer".
 It showcases a variety of projects, including games, music, and philosophical explorations.
-The website has a unique, mysterious, and rebellious aesthetic.
+The website has a unique, mysterious, and rebellious aesthetic, implemented with a custom-designed, text-based, vertical navigation menu.

 The key features of this application are:
-- **Portfolio:** A gallery of creative projects with unique styling for each project card.
+- **Portfolio:** A dynamic gallery of creative projects with unique, hover-animated styling for each project card.
 - **Music:** A page dedicated to the band ZIGGURATH, with a music player and band bio.
 - **About:** Information about Can Ur, presented as a timeline of his journey.
 - **Contact:** A contact form that uses a Genkit AI flow to assess the suitability of client inquiries.
+- **Unique Navigation:** A custom-built, responsive, text-based vertical sidebar navigation with animations.

 ## Tech Stack